mittwald/servicegateway/README.md

 ### Configuration sources

-#### Basic configuration
+#### Basic configuration file

 The basic configuration is read from a configuration file that by default is expected to be located in `/etc/servicegateway.json`.
 However, you can override that location using the `-config` command line parameter.

 Check the [example-configs](example-configs) directory for example configurations for usage as API gateway and Single-SignOn gateway.

-#### Configuring upstream applications
+#### Configuration with Consul

+Most of the configuration options (that are not required for the actual program startup) can also be provided by [Consul][consul], an open-source service discovery engine.
+Configuration can be stored in Consul's [key-value store][consul-kv].

+Consul uses a hierarchical key-value store.
+All configuration items for the servicegateway must be stored under a common key prefix that is supplied via the `-consul-base` command-line parameter.
+This affects the following configuration items:

+1. Rate-limiting configuration (key `<base-prefix>/ratelimiting`)
+2. Caching configuration (key `<base-prefix>/caching`)
+3. Upstream application (keys `<base-prefix>/application/<app-identifier>`)

-This gateway application is tightly coupled to [Consul][consul], an open-source service discovery engine.
-The configuration up upstream applications is stored in Consul's [key-value store][consul-kv].
-Each application is its own key/value pair with the value being a JSON document describing the application.
+Each upstream application is its own key/value pair with the value being a JSON document describing the application.

 You can configure the key prefix in which the service gateway should look for configured applications using the `-consul-base` parameter: